indiamaris/CDWM-Projetos-2023/README.md

 # React18 + TypeScript + Vite + Chakra UI +a bunch of cute React Icons

 ## My Highest Skill Developed in this project:
+# INDIA games 2023

+-- to check versions and change settings according to current documentation.
+# React18 + TypeScript + Vite + Chakra UI +a bunch of cute React Icons

+## My Highest Skill Developed in this project:

 -- to check versions and change settings according to current documentation.